What this article covers:

-Some tools let you give priority or importance levels to certain tasks.
-Unito syncs those too, but you need to make sure they are correctly mapped in your Sync settings under the "Map Fields" tab.
+Some tools let you give priority or importance levels to certain items.
+Unito syncs those too, but you need to make sure they are correctly mapped in your flow settings under the "Map Fields" tab.

 Customize field syncing

-When you set up a sync between two tools, Unito automatically matches equivalent fields and syncs their data.
+When you set up your workflow, Unito automatically matches equivalent fields and syncs their data.
 But while default settings can cover a wide range of use cases, your workflow might have unique aspects or extra fields you absolutely want to sync up.

-Unito can easily sync all of a project's tasks to another tool.
-But maybe that doesn't fit your workflow, and you want to be able to pick and choose which tasks get picked up by the Sync.
-With filters, you can set up conditions for which tasks will sync.
+Unito can easily sync all of a project's items to another tool.
+But maybe that doesn't fit your workflow, and you want to be able to pick and choose which ones get picked up by your flows.
+By building rules, you can filter which tasks will sync.

-Warning: We recommend you set up filters when creating your Sync.
-The filter will only be applied to new tasks and issues and not the ones already synced.
+Warning: We recommend that you build your rules when you first create your flows.
+Otherwise, your rules will only be applied to new items and not the ones already synced.

-Note that subtask support is only available for Team, Business, Business X, and Enterprise plans.
+Note that subtask support is only available for Team, Company, and Enterprise plans.
 If you're on a Personal plan, and you want to add subtask syncing to your workflow please reach out to us and we can talk upgrades!